Glossary of Gardening Tems

 An easy guide to making sense of gardening terminology.
-On this page are clear explanations of everyday gardening terminology so as to understand the difference between such much used terms as perennial, ericaceous, hardy and half hardy and many baffling words on plant labels and in gardening guides.
+On this page are clear explanations of everyday gardening terms so you can understand the difference between such much used terms as perennial, ericaceous, hardy and half hardy and many baffling words on plant labels and in gardening guides.

 Chelsea Chop and Pinching Out